Top 12 Database Designer Skills to Put on Your Resume

 7. Data Modeling

-Data modeling is the process of creating a visual representation of a database structure, outlining the relationships between data elements and defining how data is stored, accessed, and managed, to ensure data integrity and support business requirements.
+Data modeling is the process of creating a representation of a database structure, outlining entities, relationships, constraints, and rules to ensure integrity and support business needs.

 Why It's Important